rpeleg1970/bare-metal-arm/mem/readme.md

 - we do not have an OS and VMM so newly allocated memory is taken starting from the heap base, and going up.
 A single pointer tracks the next location, which we will call 'uncharted'
 - Allocating new memory is aligned to (configurable) 16 bytes
+  - every allocated chunk has at least the size (4 bytes in this architecture) attached below the first chunk byte.
+So this should be considered in the overall size (so up to 12 bytes we still allocate a 16 byte chunk)
 - Freed blocks are tracked in the following manner:
   - We keep a red-black tree for tracking blocks by size.
 Algorithm is derived from http://eternallyconfuzzled.com/tuts/datastructures/jsw_tut_rbtree.aspx